how to make a calculator 3

 56# Exceptions seen

-the terminal shows ZeroDivisionError
+the terminal is my friend, and shows ZeroDivisionError

 ZeroDivisionError: float division by zero